 Integration of Technology and Patient Care

 Through our computerized “Powerchart” system, residents can view radiology and lab results as well as read discharge summaries and operative reports from any of our facilities, and even from home.
 This is available 24 hours a day, 7 days a week.
 The radiology PACS system provides immediate access to x-rays and ultrasounds via any computer.
-Stony Brook pediatrics residents utilize our new computerized physician order entry system (CPOE).
-The full electronic medical record is being implemented in stages throughout the medical center.
-Wireless internet is available throughout the hospital and portable computer stations are available on all floors enabling access to labs, x-rays, and other patient information during rounds and other active patient care experiences.
+Stony Brook pediatrics residents utilize CERNER for full electronic medical record documentation throughout the medical center and out-patient care areas.
+Wireless internet is available throughout the hospital and portable computer stations are available on all floors, enabling access to labs, x-rays, and other patient information during rounds and other active patient care experiences.

 As the regional pediatric referral center, Stony Brook integrates state of the art tertiary care with a large primary care base.
 The diversity and volume of our patient population gives you hands-on experience at every level and each rotation.
 Residents provide the front line of patient care under the watchful and respectful supervision of the faculty.
 Residents are relied on for their leadership, commitment, and solid professional judgment.